When is hurricane season in the Atlantic Ocean and Pacific Ocean? Key dates

 Hurricanes are classified by their maximum sustained wind speeds, starting at 74 mph (Category 1) and reaching catastrophic levels at 157 mph or higher (Category 5).

-These storms can cause significant impacts, such as strong winds, heavy rainfall, inland flooding, tornadoes, and storm surges that may affect coastal communities.
+These powerful storms can bring devastating impacts, including hurricane-force winds, torrential rainfall, inland flooding, tornadoes, and particularly dangerous storm surges that can inundate coastal areas.

 Hurricane season in the Atlantic Ocean